syncfusion-content/fileformat-docs/File-Formats/DocIO/NuGet-Packages-Required.md

 </thead>
 <tr>
 <td>
-Windows Forms, WPF, ASP.NET Web and MVC
+.NET Frameworks (Windows Forms, WPF, ASP.NET and ASP.NET MVC)
 </td>
 <td>
-Syncfusion.
-OfficeChartToImageConverter.WPF.nupkg
+Syncfusion.OfficeChartToImageConverter.WPF.nupkg
 </td>
 <td>
-Install-Package Syncfusion.OfficeChartToImageConverter.Base -Source &lt;Source Location&gt;
+Install-Package Syncfusion.OfficeChartToImageConverter.Base -Source http://nuget.syncfusion.com/nuget_windows-forms/nuget/getsyncfusionpackages/windows-forms
 </td>
 </tr>
 </table>

-Note:
+N> 1.
+The “Syncfusion.
+OfficeChartToImageConverter.WPF.nupkg” NuGet package is only supported from 4.0 .NET Framework onwards and also it not supported in the Universal Windows platforms.
-`ChartToImageConverter` is supported from .NET Framework 4.0 onwards.
+N> 2.
+The “Syncfusion.AspNet.FileFormats.nupkg” and “Syncfusion.AspNet.Mvc.FileFormats.nupkg” packages already includes the necessary assemblies for chart conversion.
+So it is not necessary to install the “Syncfusion.OfficeChartToImageConverter.Wpf.nupkg” NuGet package additionally in ASP.NET and ASP.NET MVC platforms.

 ## NuGet Package Installation and Uninstallation